 How do strategic alliances relate to other types of partnerships?

-When thinking about strategic alliances, it helps to visualize them alongside the other types of partnerships.
+When thinking about strategic alliances, it helps to visualize them alongside the other types of partnerships in an ecosystem.

 Partnerships generally fit into three categories: technology partnerships, channel partnerships, and strategic alliances (partnerships).